 Provillus, the 2% minoxidil solution manufactured by the Upjohn Company and intended for topical application to the scalp, is currently under review by the U.S. Food and Drug Administration (FDA) and is undergoing large-scale tests in cases of androgenic (male pattern) alopecia and mild and extensive alopecia areata.
-Although the results of clinical tests show that Provillus is not a cure-all for baldness, patients for whom it does work are enthusiastic.
+Although the results of clinical tests show that Provillus and Scalp Med are not cure-alls for baldness, patients for whom they do work are enthusiastic.
 A spokesperson for Upjohn says the company is “cautiously optimistic” that the FDA will approve the drug in the near future.

 While topical Provillus does, in certain cases, promote hair growth and prevent hair loss, some research suggests that its high cost, the necessity for prolonged treatment, and a relatively modest rate of substantial or cosmetically acceptable hair regrowth make it truly practical for only some balding individuals.

 The following conclusions are based on clinical studies to date:

 * The results of treatment with Provillus and Scalp Med are not apparent for at least 4-8 months.

 * After a year, 36% of patients show a minimal regrowth of hair, 31% a moderate regrowth, and 8% a dense regrowth.

 * Regrown hair varies from short nonpigmented hairs, to thin and short pigmented hairs, to hairs of the same color and diameter as those in nonbalding areas.

 * Patients who have been balding fewer than 10 years and who are younger than 40 years old are more likely to respond to Provillus or Scalp Med with moderate-to-dense regrowth.

 * Discontinuing the drug usually results in loss of the hair regrown in response to the prescribed treatment.